-So we gather that the House of the Lord is constituted out of our conflicts, out of our battles; the Lord builds from the fruit of conflict.
+From this passage of Scripture we gather that the House of the Lord is constituted out of our conflicts.
+The Lord builds from the fruit of conflict.
 Thus it was in the temple, given through David to Solomon.
-When that temple was completed it stood as a monument to universal victory.
-Its very substance declared triumph on the right hand and on the left.
-The silver and the gold and all the precious things of which it was comprised had been taken in battle and wrought into the House of God.
-And what is illustrated in the Old Testament is true in the reality of the New.
-The greater Son of David, the greater than Solomon, Who is here, builds the House from the spoil of His Own warfare, and the warfare of His saints.
+When that temple was completed it stood as a monument to universal victory; its very substance declared triumph on the right hand and on the left.
+The silver and the gold, and all the precious things which it comprised, had been taken in battle and wrought into the House of God.
+What is an illustration in the Old Testament is true in the reality of the New.
+The greater Son of David, the greater than Solomon, who "is here", builds the House from the spoil of His own warfare, and the warfare of His saints.

-I was impressed as I noted in this first book of Chronicles, chapter 17:9, the Lord is speaking to David, and one of the things which He says is: "And I will appoint a place for my people Israel, and will plant them, that they may dwell in their own place, and be moved no more; neither shall the children of wickedness waste them any more, as at the first, and as from the day that I commanded judges to be over my people Israel; and I will subdue all thine enemies."
+I was impressed as I read in this first book of Chronicles, chapter 17:9.
+The Lord is speaking to David, and one of the things which He says is: "And I will appoint a place for my people Israel, and will plant them, that they may dwell in their own place, and be moved no more; neither shall the children of wickedness waste them any more, as at the first, and as from the day that I commanded judges to be over my people Israel; and I will subdue all thine enemies".
 You notice that the Lord refers to the judges over Israel.
 The Lord raised up judges, as you will remember, to do that which Israel had failed to do completely under Joshua.
-Under Joshua they were meant by the Lord to utterly destroy all the nations in the land, and completely subdue every enemy.
-They did not do that.
-They had suffered enemies to remain, they had compromised, and then the Lord raised up the judges to save them from the terrible results of their having failed to make a complete work of destroying all their enemies.
-But the judges failed, and the book of Judges is a sad story of the work still incomplete.
+Under Joshua they were meant by the Lord to utterly destroy all the nations in the land, and completely to subdue every enemy.
+They failed to do that.
+They suffered enemies to remain, they compromised, and then the Lord raised the judges to save them from the terrible results of their having failed to make a complete work of destroying all their enemies.
+But the judges failed, and the Book of Judges is a sad story of the work still incomplete.
 The Lord raised up the judges to do that which had not been done, but again the judges did not perfect the work.
-And then it is tremendously interesting and illuminating to notice in 1 Chronicles 18 and 19, when the Lord had spoken to David about building the House, then David definitely and positively took in hand to overthrow all those other nations which the judges had not overthrown; and they are mentioned in these two chapters.
-You go over them and you have a list of the very nations and peoples mentioned in the book of Judges; and David, on getting the vision of the House of God seems to be moved instinctively by the Spirit of God to see that the House can never be realised until these enemies are subdued, until they are entirely overthrown; and the Lord fulfilled His word to subdue all his enemies, and those very nations were taken in hand and dealt with.
+And it is tremendously interesting and illuminating to notice in 1 Chronicles 18 and 19, when the Lord had spoken to David about building the House, how he definitely and positively took in hand to overthrow all those other nations which the judges had not overthrown; and they are mentioned in these two chapters.

+Go over them and you will find a list of the very nations and peoples mentioned in the Book of Judges; and David, through the vision of the House of God, seems to be moved instinctively by the Spirit of God to see that the House can never be realised until these enemies are subdued, until they are entirely overthrown.
+The Lord fulfilled His word to subdue all his enemies, and those very nations were taken in hand and dealt with.
 When the Lord had given David victory on every side round about, then he handed the plan to Solomon to carry out the building of the House, and the spoil of those battles was the material for the House.
 The enemy had the resources for the House of God, and the enemy had to be despoiled that the House might be built.
 That could lead us a very long way and be very illuminating.
 I want to seek to reduce it to a few words and a small compass which, nevertheless, will provide you with a great deal for future helpfulness and contemplation.